Caring for Clients with Developmental Disorders

 - autism-spectrum-disorder - Communication/sensory differences require individualized care approach.

-- down-syndrome - Common developmental-disorder profile with distinct health considerations.
+- congenital-genetic-and-acquired-complications - Common developmental-disorder profile with distinct health considerations.

 - therapeutic-communication - Core skill for trust-building and behavior support.